PaloAltoNetworks/mtlsproxy/README.md

 # mtlsproxy

-MTLS proxy is a simple proxy service that can be run as a sidecar of an unsecure service.
+MTLS proxy is a simple proxy service that can be run as a sidecar of an unsecure service and provide mutual TLS authentication.
-It will allow Aporeto system cert issued bearer to connect to the backend service.

-This is moslty use for securing jaeger right now.

 ## example